jfabello/gc-platform-api-client/docs/classes/workforcemanagement-api.md

 - [`postWorkforcemanagementBusinessunitWorkplanbids`](#postworkforcemanagementbusinessunitworkplanbids) - Create a new work plan bid
 - [`postWorkforcemanagementCalendarUrlIcs`](#postworkforcemanagementcalendarurlics) - Create a newly generated calendar link for the current user; if the current user has previously generated one, the generated link will be returned
 - [`postWorkforcemanagementHistoricaldataBulkRemoveJobs`](#postworkforcemanagementhistoricaldatabulkremovejobs) - Delete the list of the historical data import entries
-- [`postWorkforcemanagementHistoricaldataDeletejob`](#postworkforcemanagementhistoricaldatadeletejob) - Delete the entries of the historical data imports in the organization.
 - [`postWorkforcemanagementHistoricaldataValidate`](#postworkforcemanagementhistoricaldatavalidate) - Trigger validation process for historical import
 - [`postWorkforcemanagementIntegrationsHriTimeofftypesJobs`](#postworkforcemanagementintegrationshritimeofftypesjobs) - Get list of time off types configured in integration
 - [`postWorkforcemanagementManagementunitAgentschedulesSearch`](#postworkforcemanagementmanagementunitagentschedulessearch) - Query published schedules for given given time range for set of users